wireshark/wireshark/docbook/README.txt

  - Release notes (NEWS)
  - Lua Reference

-To build everything, just do 'make' (for Win32: see README.cmake) but see the requirements below.
+To build everything, just run `make` (for Windows see README.cmake).
+Requirements are listed below.

-The guides are written in Docbook/XML (formerly Docbook/SGML).
-The release notes are written in AsciiDoc (http://asciidoc.org/).
+The guides and release notes are written in AsciiDoc (http://asciidoc.org), but use many Asciidoctor (http://asciidoctor.org/) markup extensions which are provided in asciidoctor-asciidoc.conf.
+The documentation toolchain may switch exclusively to Asciidoctor at some point in the future.

 To get HTML, PDF or other output formats, conversions are done using XSL stylesheets, which provides a flexible way for these conversions.